Central Catholic Library: History

 The Library was founded by Fr.
 Stephen Brown in 1922.
 From the outset, it provided reading rooms which were open seven days a week from 11 am. to 10 pm.
 Four daily newspapers were provided as well as Catholic weeklies from England, USA, Canada, Argentina, New Zealand, Australia and South Africa.

+The library is located in a Georgian house on Merrion Square which was built around 1790 and originally formed part of the Fitzwilliam Estate.

 The facilities of the reading rooms were provided free of charge and were readily availed of by people from all walks of life.
 Members of all denominations were welcomed – a policy which still prevails.

 The Library continued to grow and expand over the following years, but on 9 March 1932 disaster struck: a serious fire destroyed the garage underneath the Reading Room.
 The Library suffered severely as the floor of the Lending Department became unsafe and the windows and doors were destroyed.

 Two valuable collections, the Healy Collection and the Works on Sacred Art and Archaeology, were almost completely destroyed either by fire or water.
 The Library was forced to close for two months.

 Soon the time came to consider a move to a bigger premises to cope with the demand for its services.
 A number of vacant houses were visited and inspected for suitability.
 The decision to purchase the house on Merrion Square was made in the autumn of 1933.
 This is the current home of the Library.

 In June 2016, a proposal by the Library's Board to move its holdings from its Merrion Square location to a secular university sparked opposition from many of its members, 50 of whom held a protest outside its premises.
 A source at the Library cited poor visiting figures and insufficient finances to conserve the Library's collections as the reason behind the move, while those who are uneasy about the proposal believe that it would be against the ethos of the organisation to hand over a Catholic library to a secular university.
 The library’s AGM was due to be held on 22 June but was postponed “for a number of reasons”, according to the company secretary David McEllin.

 After the AGM in September, on 24 October six board members of the library resigned in protest over the decision to reject a take-over proposal from Dublin City University.

 Those who resigned from the 18-person board were Fr Brendan Comerford (treasurer), Frank Litton, Felix Larkin, Peter Costello (honorary librarian), Michael Sheehy and Tony White.
 The chairperson of the library, Edel Purcell, insisted that they were not in a state of crisis, and that she believed the library will secure funding from other sources.